aarpon/hrm_docs/usermanual/GettingStarted.rst

 Results
 =======

-When a deconvolution and analysis job is finished you will get an email notifying you that the results are available.
+When a deconvolution and analysis job is finished you will receive a notification email about your results being available.
 In order to view the deconvolved images go to the HRM home panel and click on the `Results` icon
 |Results22x22|.
 The contents of the `Results` folder will be listed.
-Select
+Select the
-the image that you would like to visualize and a preview will be displayed on the right hand side panel, like this:
+image that you would like to visualize and a preview will be displayed on the right hand side panel, like this:

 |ResultImages|